renpy/renpy/sphinx/source/screen_python.rst

 .. class:: InputValue

-    To define a new InputValue, inherit from this class, and override some or all of the methods.
+    To define a new InputValue, inherit from this class, override some or all of the methods, and set the value of the default field.

+    .. field:: default

+        If true, this method is eligible to be editable by default.

     .. method:: get_text(self)